Red and Green: Should Never Be Seen?

 Opposites Attract: Green Across from Red

-May I suggest (and you can use that paradoxical phrase, with respect, that next time someone comes out with seeing red but prefers not to see green alongside, refer them to a colour wheel.
+May I suggest that next time someone comes out with seeing red but prefers not to see green alongside, refer them to a colour wheel.
 You may also like to add that red and green are on opposite sides and any artist will graciously inform you, opposites attract, just like magnets.
 They should be together, hold hands so to speak.
 They should be on the same page, on the same cloth, the same photograph.

 A Familiar Colour Wheel